UT-SysML/seaotter/README.md

 ## Code, pretrained models, and reproduction

-This repository also ships the code and data to reproduce the paper:

 - **`src/seaotter/`** — the `seaotter` v1.0.0 package (JPEG codec, learned color/quantization sandwich, fine-tunable pipeline, training recipes, encoder-throughput harness).
 Install with `pip install seaotter==1.0.0` or `pip install .` from this repo.
 - **Pretrained pipeline, one call:**